Immigration Courts Lawyer

 While initially reviewing a case for deportation court, we ask many questions to see if the client is eligible for relief.
 Most of the cases we accept fall into 2 categories: Asylum & Cancellation of Removal Undocumented persons.

-For Asylum, we look to see whether or not the client is filing within a year of entry into the United States and if not, whether any exceptions apply and whether there is a genuine fear to return to their home country.
+For asylum, we look to see whether or not the client is filing within a year of entry into the United States and if not, whether any exceptions apply and whether there is a genuine fear to return to their home country.

 Several examples of types of cases approved for asylum:

-- Gay client from Central American country.
+• Homosexual client from Central American country.

 During intake we review the case and let our clients know whether their claim is strong or not.
 We will give you our honest opinion.